 Knowing the classification of your home is imperative to ensure you have the right coverage to remain protected.
 Most owners of vacant homes use a DP-1 policy to insure the dwellings of their property.
 Usually, this is sufficient.
 However, if the house goes vacant for 60 days, the house can be classified as vacant.

-Once that happens, your normal home insurance policy will no longer provide coverage.
-Insurance protecting against vacancy would need to be purchased.
+Once that happens, your standard home insurance policy will no longer provide coverage.
+Insurance protecting against vacancies would need to be purchased.
 The DP-1 covers the structure against:

 - Fire, Smoke